w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 But what if we have data we own stored on a resilient blockchain, but the only way to access the blockchain is through an RPC server?
 Whoever is behind the server or an attacker could present us data that is not the truth.
-We trust the server provider that the data we see is the truth.
-How can we verify that the data are true without trusting anybody?
+How can we trustlessly verify that the data is true?

 Here is where light clients play a key role.
 Light clients are clients that can sit on a web browser and can fetch data directly from blockchain full nodes and verify such data using other nodes.